textileio/papers/draft.md

 [@schwarzDetectingCausalRelationships1994; @katzInterleavingSetTemporal1990].
 For these cases, logical clocks are a useful tool for eventual consistency and total ordering [@kulkarniLogicalPhysicalClocks2014].
-However, some scenarios (e.g., temporarily missing events or ambiguous order) can force a replica into a state that cannot be later resolved without costly recalculation.
+However, some scenarios (e.g. temporarily missing events or ambiguous order) can force a replica into a state that cannot be later resolved without costly recalculation.
 In specific cases, CRDTs can provide an alternative to log-based consensus (see [@sec:CRDTs]).

 ### Logical Clocks {#sec:LogicalClocks}

-In a distributed system with multiple peers (each with an independent clock) creating events, local timestamps can't be used to determine "global" event causality.
+In a distributed system with multiple peers creating events, each with an independent clock, local timestamps can't be used to determine "global" event causality.
 Machine clocks are never perfectly synchronized [@lamportTimeClocksOrdering1978], meaning that one peer's concept of "now" is not necessarily the same as another.
 Machine speed,